Diversity and Graphic Design

 I started this assignment by showing sample work from notable designers that represent diversity and inclusion of ideas and values other than typical Eurocentric ideals to which we are so often exposed.
 I wanted students to explore designers, people of color, women, etc., to begin to recognize different visual styles, narratives, stories.

 Most students elected to create posters in honor of one of the artist/designers I presented.
-Next time, I think I\\\'ll approach the assignment differently.
-I\\\'ll ask students to research and select a diverse graphic artist, instead of giving them examples of notable designers.
-I think the research will cause them to think a bit more critically about the project, and the artists they\\\'re discovering.
+Next time, I think I will approach the assignment differently.
+I will ask students to research and select a diverse graphic artist, instead of giving them examples of notable designers.
+I think the research will cause them to think critically about the project.